hossshakiba/ImageTiler/README.md

 # Features
 * Three different tiling methods: default, overlapping, and padding
 * Support for annotations such as polygons and bounding boxes
-* Support building tiles from image paths, bytes, and MinIO Object Storage
+* Support building tiles from image paths, bytes, and files on MinIO Object Storage

 > Note: Annotations must be in COCO format